wc3mods/war3xp/README.md

 # Warcraft 3 XP - AMX Mod X Plugin

+> ⚠️ **DEPRECATION NOTICE**: This repository is no longer maintained and will receive no further updates.
+Please use the https://github.com/wc3mods/war3ft version instead for the latest features and improvements (it branched from the original war3 mod).

-A Counter-Strike plugin that brings Warcraft 3 races and skills into your game.
+The original Counter-Strike plugin that brings Warcraft 3 races and skills into your game.

 ## Overview